-- non-governmental bodies promoting co-operation between Finnish and international cultural and academic organizations and professionals
+- non-governmental bodies promoting co-operation between Finnish and international cultural and academic organisations and professionals

-- independent non-profit organizations maintained by a private foundation or fund
+- independent non-profit organisations maintained by a private foundation or fund

 What do the institutes do?

-- promote international mobility and collaboration in the arts, culture, science and research
+- Create and maintain international collaboration and networks for Finnish professionals in the arts, culture and research

-- run residency programmes for artists and researchers
+- Run residency and mobility programs for arts professionals and researchers

-- collaborate with other Finnish organizations in the Team Finland network and with other European cultural institutes in the EUNIC network (European Union National Institutes for Culture)
+- Collaborate with other Finnish organisations in the Team Finland network and with other European cultural institutes in the EUNIC network (European Union National Institutes for Culture)

-The institutes receive basic funding from the Ministry of Education and Culture in Finland.
-Their projects receive additional funding from private Finnish foundations and companies and from their Finnish and foreign partners.
-In Finland, the institutes work closely with cultural organizations as well as universities and other higher-education institutions.
+The institutes and SKTI are subsidised by the Ministry of Education and Culture in Finland.
+Their projects receive additional funding from private Finnish and foreign foundations, companies and partners.
+In Finland, the institutes work closely with the information centres for arts, organisations for culture export, as well as with universities and other higher education institutions.